-All students conducting research in a laboratory must be registered for research credits, listed as a volunteer, or paid as an OPS employee.
+All students conducting research in a laboratory must be registered for research credits, listed as an official volunteer, or paid as an OPS employee.
 All researchers must follow appropriate BME policies for laboratory access (see your Supervisory Chair for guidance).
 It is strongly encouraged that all students on non-paid appointments register for research credits to fully account for graduate student involvement.
-International students that seek to work in a research laboratory at UF, however, are required to either be enrolled in a research course or be paid for their effort, to ensure compliance with student visa policies.
+If enrollment in research credits is not elected, students must fill out volunteer forms with the GSO.
+International students that seek to work in a research laboratory at UF, however, are required to either be enrolled in a research course or be paid for their effort (i.e. they cannot volunteer), to ensure compliance with student visa policies.
 The specific course number to enroll in order to account for research effort is dependent upon the degree program (MS or PhD) and desired credit.
 See Sections 2 or 3 for further details regarding appropriate research courses.
 Note that safety and RCR training is required prior to enrollment in research credit (see Section 1.10.2 and 1.10.3 for details).